 Beestar offers math and reading classes for kids online.
 It’s an innovative learning method that makes learning easy and fun for students with printable worksheets and weekly exercises.

-The term fees start at $20 and can go up to $30 for every week and usually depends on the number of subjects.
+The term fees start at $20 and can go up to $30 every week and usually depending on the number of subjects.

 Beestar hosts a bunch of different competitions for its students, which encourages participation and makes students more interested in what’s going on.
 They also offer an array of progressive exercises for their students, along with solvable worksheets.

 - Pricing might not be easy to understand for most people